-On the surface, the after-repair value (ARV) refers to the estimated value of a subject property after it has undergone the appropriate renovations, repairs, and improvements to resemble nearby “comps.”
+The after-repair-value (ARV) refers to the estimated value of a subject property after it has undergone the appropriate renovations, repairs, and improvements to resemble nearby real estate comps.
 Simply put, it’s how much investors can expect to sell the home for after they fix it up.

 Beneath the surface, however, the ARV real estate metric is used to lay the foundation for an entire deal.
 When investors can estimate how much they will be able to sell the property for in the future, they can make more informed decisions, reduce risk, and even evaluate profitability in the present.